Reflections 2015 Scholarship and Awards Dinner

 By partnering with us through a Reflections sponsorship or attending our event as a guest, you help Trocaire students realize their goals, elevate their circumstances, and grow professionals for a better Buffalo!Register Today

-Reflections honors members of the community who reflect the values of the Sisters of Mercy and the mission of Trocaire College.
+Our 2014 Reflections event honored members of the community who reflect the values of the Sisters of Mercy and the mission of Trocaire College.
+Check them out and stay tuned for more information coming soon regarding our 2015 honorees!

 Edward C. Cosgrove, Esq.